csc301-winter-2021/team-project-5-refuhope/deliverable-1/planning.md

 **Conflict Resolution**

 One scenario that we discussed was a situation where a team member is busy or unresponsive, with a deadline in the near future.
-We decided that in such situations, if an individual is not communicating with the rest of the team for 1-2 days, the first approach should be to try alternative methods of communication, such as email or direct messages on a different platofrm.
+We decided that in such situations, if an individual is not communicating with the rest of the team for 1-2 days, the first approach should be to try alternative methods of communication, such as email or direct messages on a different platform.
 If there is still no response after 2 days, we will contact the teaching team to report the situation and redelegate the remaining work.
 A student dropping the course near a deadline also would warrant a similar approach.

 Similarly, there may be a scenario where a deadline was not met because a team member did not complete their share of the work.
 In this case, we agreed that a reasonable course of action would be to contact and apologize to the teaching team and the partner, and discuss options to extend the due date to accommodate for the missed work.